drakefys2019/labs/_projects/lab5/lab5.md

 - helpers
 ---

+# **The Witness: Lab 05**

 ![Header Image 1](captures/header.jpg#header)
 # The Keep

-Adjacent to the shaded section of trees, an echoing tunnel entrance leads to the pristine gardens of The Keep.
-Various figurines caught in frozen motion adorn the grounds.
+Adjacent to the shady trees, an echoing tunnel entrance leads to the pristine gardens of The Keep.
+Various statues caught in frozen motion adorn the grounds.
 Not everything is as it appears to be.

 ## <center>You Are Here</center>